 Soil and Transplanting

-Plant Crassula in a well-draining soil mix to prevent root rot in these plants.
+The baby necklace plant crassula needs a well-draining soil mix to prevent root rot in these plants.

-A commercial cactus mix or a coarse, sandy soil can be mixed together in the ratio of 2:1 for a good draining mix.
+A commercial cactus mix or coarse, sandy soil can be mixed together in the ratio of 2:1 for a good draining mix.

 Mixing in perlite with a cactus potting mix for a similar effect.